casper-network/docs-archive/implementation/p2p.rst

    get it much later and might produce conflicting blocks, the consensus would slow down.
--  When they finally announce a Block they built *everyone* would try to download it directly from them, putting extra load on their networks, plus they might have to download extra Blocks that the node failed to relay before.
+-  When they finally announce a Block they built *everyone* would try to download it directly from them, putting extra load on their networks; plus they might have to download extra Blocks that the node failed to relay before.
--  If we have to relay to a 100 nodes directly, it could easily to take longer for each of the 100 to download it from 1 node then for 10 nodes to do so and then relay to 10 more nodes each.
+-  If we have to relay to a 100 nodes directly, it could easily take longer for each of the 100 to download it from 1 node then for 10 nodes to do so and then relay to 10 more nodes each.

-Having a *relay factor* together with the mechanism of returning whether the information was *new* has the following purpose:
+Having a *relay factor* together with the mechanism of returning whether the information was *new*, has the following purpose:

--  By indicating that the information was new the callee is signalling to the caller that once it has done the validation of the Block it will relay the information, therefore the caller can be content that by informing this node it carried out the number of gossips it set out to do, i.e. it will have to serve the full Blocks up to R number of times.
+-  By indicating that the information was new, the callee is signalling to the caller that once it has done the validation of the Block, it will relay the information; therefore the caller can be content that by informing this node it carried out the number of gossips it set out to do, i.e., it will have to serve the full Blocks up to R number of times.
--  By indicating that the information wasn’t new, the callee is signalling that it will not relay the information any longer, therefore the caller should pick another node if it wants to live up to its pledge of relaying to R number of new nodes.
+-  By indicating that the information wasn’t new, the callee is signalling that it will not relay the information any longer, and therefore the caller should pick another node if it wants to live up to its pledge of relaying to R number of new nodes.